 This post lists some cheap options for power supplies to use in electronic and embedded systems projects.
+We will cover try categories: breadboard power supplies, AC-DC adapters and batteries.

 Breadboard power supplies